ishgroup/oncourse/services/README.md

 > **so you can not drop/rename columns/tables in one go**
 > **You need intermidiate step in this case, like deploying app with new schema**

+### Merge of two tables

+1. It is only one case, when database must be updated on the angel-side first, because merge on willow is very
+problematic: you need to generate two stubs from one model, because you must support old versions of replication

+2. Upgrade replication.
+Add new fields to stubs, implement on willow-side in services updaters for new version with new fields, but old database model.
+It will be replaced later.

+3. Go to angel, upgrade database with new fields, upgrade models, remove model which needs to be removed.

+4. Upgrade replication plugin with new model: generate stubs, which were updated on the 1 step, from new model

+5. test, that all this scheme works with new version of replication

+6. After deployment of angel, if everything works ok, we can drop old table and remove old replication versions from willow (upgrade updaters, builders and willow database with new models).

+For the detailed instruction for each step see main and replication articles.

 ## replication